Skip to main content

 Incidence at Hospital Level

-The panels below show, for Berlin, Bavaria, and North Rhine-Westphalia, distribution of cases by the top 5 hospitals vs “Other”, and absolute case number for the same top 5 hospitals:
+The panels below show, for Berlin, Bavaria, and North Rhine-Westphalia, the distribution of cases by the top 5 hospitals versus “Other”, alongside the absolute case number for the same top 5 hospitals:

 State-level hospital concentration (top 5 hospitals)